fdemmer/Picard-Last.fm.ng-Plugin/README.md

    "my favourite", "heard last night", "sucks" or terms we are more interested in like "classic", "80s" or "death metal".
-2. This step filters and separate all the last.fm-tags into categories (like "grouping", genre", "mood", "country", ...)
+2. This step filters and separate all the last.fm-tags into categories (like "grouping", "genre", "mood", "country", ...)
 3. Then sort the last.fm-tag by popularity in each category.
    Last.fm provides a numeric popularity _score_ for each tag.
-4. Assign the the most popular last.fm-tag in each category to a variable, that can be used in a script, naming rule or by Picard directly to assign to a a metatag of a file (eg. the "genre" id3 tag).
+4. Assign the most popular last.fm-tag in each category to a variable, that can be used in a script, naming rule or by Picard directly to assign to a metatag of a file (e.g. the "genre" id3 tag).

 ### Step 1